joomla/Manual/docs/building-extensions/plugins/plugin-events/content.md

     }
 ```

+Here in the `getArgument()` call you must use the correct name for the argument, and in the Joomla manual documentation the correct name is always specified.

+However, this will work only for concrete event classes, not for generic event classes, and as Joomla events were transitioned via generic event classes to concrete event classes over Joomla 4 and 5 releases, this approach is unlikely to work across all Joomla 4 and 5 releases.

+In addition, even if a Joomla event is implemented as a concrete event, then a third party component may dispatch that event as a generic event; Joomla will not forbid this.

-However, if you want your plugin to work across Joomla 4 and 5 it may be better to use:
+If you want your plugin to work across both generic and concrete event classes (and so across Joomla 4 and 5) you can use:

 ```php
 use Joomla\Event\Event;